 a.
 50 of these days must be teaching or instructing rock climbing

 6. Able to onsight lead 5.9 traditional climbs at the time of the training course and is capable of giving a lead demonstration with movement that inspires confidence and is worthy of emulation.

 Please submit the following three documents via email to the Climbing Instructor Program Manager, Andrew Megas-Russell, during the scheduled application period listed lower on this page.

 There is a $65 application fee.
 To pay over the phone, please call Peter, 303.531.1621 or mail check to AMGA 4720 Walnut Street Suite 200, Boulder, CO 80301

 1. Cover letter expressing your interest in becoming a provider

 2. Professional resume that highlights a background in teaching or instructing

-3. Climbing resume, using the template provided by the AMGA:
+3. Climbing instruction and teaching: Applicants must use the resume-template provided by the AMGA

 • Document 10 - 5.9 (or harder) traditional climbs within the past year